Courses & Registration

 |Course Selection and Drop Period|

-Students can use Penn InTouch to add, drop, or change a course or section.
+Students can use Path@Penn to add, drop, or change a course or section.

-Full refund of tuition and fees is automatic only during the first two full weeks of the term.
+Full refund of tuition and fees is automatic only during the first two full weeks of the term - up to the end of the course selection period as determined on the university academic calendar.
 For a full refund schedule, please see the Tuition Refund section below for more information.